AmeliaTYR/ip/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 1. Down the latest version of `Tootie` from [here](https://github.com/AmeliaTYR/ip/releases/tag/A-Release).
     1. The current version is **Tootie version 2.0**
-1. Run `java -Dfile.encoding=UTF-8 -jar ip.jar` in the folder where the ip.jar file is stored to start the progam
+1. Run `java -Dfile.encoding=UTF-8 -jar ip.jar` in the folder where the ip.jar file is stored to start the progam.
+(See Notes below for Unicode support set-up)
 1. You should be prompted to either load an existing save file or create a new file.
     1. If this is your first time using Tootie, just enter `2` to automatically create the file.
     1. If you see this segment, Tootie has successfully been set up.
      ```
      Hello user!
 I'm Tootie!
      What can I do for you?
      ==============================================
      ```
     1. You may then begin entering commands.
     1. Enjoy!

 Notes:
 * All commands starting with # will be ignored.